Tourism in Punjab, Pakistan

 Punjab is the largest province in population and the second largest province in physical size in Pakistan.
 In 2017, 1.75 million tourists visited Pakistan according to the World Travel and Tourism Council.

 It is known for its ancient cultural heritage as well as its religious diversity.
 The lands of Punjab have been home to a number of religions and civilisations.
 The Indus Valley civilization once ruled the region and a significant archaeological find was discovered at the ancient city of Harrapa.
 The Gandhara civilisation was also quite dominant in the northern region of Punjab at the site of Taxila.
 Several other civilisations such as Greeks, Central Asians, and Persians ruled Punjab leaving a number of sites which still exist today.
 The arrival of Islam came about during the rule of the Umayyad Caliphate (arrival of Muhammad bin Qasim in early 8th century) followed by the Ghaznavids.
 The Mughals took control of the region later and ruled its land for several centuries.
 The mughal heritage remained quite strong in Punjab with a large number of forts, tombs and monuments still intact today.

 The Durrani Empire ruled the Punjab at the fall of the Mughal Empire for a short period followed by the rise of the Sikh Empire in the 19th century.
 The strong control of the Sikhs also led to a number of sites still remaining intact throughout Punjab.
 The British Raj took control of the region until the independence of British India in 1947.

 Tourism in Punjab is regulated by the Tourism Development Corporation of Punjab.
 There are a number of large cosmopolitan cities in Punjab.
 The provincial capital, Lahore is the second largest city of Pakistan as is known to the Cultural Heart of Pakistan.
 The Mughal Empire left behind the Lahore Fort and Shalimar Gardens which are now recognised World Heritage Sites.
 The Walled City of Lahore, Badshahi Mosque, Wazir Khan Mosque, Tomb of Jahangir and Nur Jahan, Tomb of Asaf Khan and Chauburji are other major sites visited by tourists each year.
 The tomb of Qutb-ud-din Aibak from the Delhi Sultanate is located in the historical market of Anarkali Bazaar in Lahore.
 The Samadhi of Ranjit Singh and Hazuri Bagh Baradari are prime example of Sikh architecture during the rule of the Sikh Empire.
-There a number of other sites within Lahore such as Minar-e-Pakistan, Lahore Museum, Data Durbar Complex, Tomb of Muhammad Iqbal, Bagh-e-Jinnah, Lahore Zoo, Tomb of Shah Jamal, Sukh Chayn Gardens, Gaddafi Stadium which all attract a large number of visitors annually.
+There a number of other sites within Lahore such as Minar-e-Pakistan, Lahore Museum, Data Durbar Complex, Tomb of Muhammad Iqbal, Bagh-e-Jinnah, Lahore Zoo, Tomb of Shah Jamal, Sukh Chayn Gardens, Bahria Town, Emporium Mall, Lake City, Canal Gardens, and Gaddafi Stadium, which all attract a large number of visitors annually.